-The best Bitcoin wallets out there make it easy to secure and manage your cryptocurrency, but selecting the right option can still be a little tricky, especially if you're new to the space.
+The best Bitcoin wallets available make it easy to secure and manage your cryptocurrency (opens in new tab), but cutting through the jargon and picking out the right option can be a little tricky.

 In this guide, we delve into the best Bitcoin wallets available to help you choose the optimal platform for your needs.
 The definition of the best crypto wallet will depend on your main priorities (accessibility, transaction privacy, multi-platform support etc.).